pmean/build-website/text/17/08/spss-syllabus.md

 files (some that are not publically available), descriptions of these data files, and the SPSS program files used for the recorded examples.
-These files can be used as the starting point for your own analyses if desired.
-Additionally, associated syntax files can be edited using the SPSS syntax editor.
+These files can be used as the starting point for your own analyses if desired.<U+00A0> Additionally, associated syntax files can be edited using the SPSS syntax editor.

 If you are trying to work in SPSS at the same time as viewing the recorded lectures, it is recommended that you use a system that will allow you to follow along with the recordings and make notes as needed.

-The most effective system is using 2 monitors.
-This can be accomplished by playing the recording on one screen and doing other operations on the other screen.
+The most effective system is using 2 monitors.<U+00A0> This can be accomplished by playing the recording on one screen and doing other operations on the other screen.